drclint2025/Business-Intelligence-Portfolio/Shopify/README.md

 ## Shopify App Analysis

-This Power BI project analyzes the Shopify App Store ecosystem to identify trends in app performance, merchant adoption, user engagement, ratings, and developer success factors.
+This Power BI project analyzes the Shopify App Store ecosystem by examining app counts, review activity, ratings, and developer performance metrics.
+The dashboard uses interactive visualizations and filters to identify patterns in user feedback, app engagement, and marketplace trends.

 ## Project Overview

-This project analyzes the Shopify App Store ecosystem to identify trends in app performance, user satisfaction, and merchant adoption.
+The objective of this project was to analyze app ratings, review activity, categories, and developer performance within the Shopify App Store ecosystem.

-The objective was to examine app ratings, reviews, categories, and developer performance in order to generate actionable business insights for decision-makers.
+Using Power BI, interactive dashboards were developed to explore relationships between review volume, ratings, app categories, and developer metrics.
+The analysis was designed to uncover meaningful trends in marketplace activity and provide actionable insights for data-driven decision-making.

 ---

 ## Business Question

-What factors are associated with successful Shopify applications, and how can app developers improve visibility, engagement, and customer satisfaction?
+What relationships exist between app ratings, review activity, and developer performance within the Shopify App Store ecosystem?

 ---